 Many years have passed since those paper route days, yet the affordability of the comic hasn’t changed much.
 To save a few dollars, I acquired a copy with the infamous notebook binder holes punched right into the spine – a practice that seems unimaginable in today’s collector culture.

-Famous Funnies actually is frequently credited with birthing the comic book, reprinting newspaper strips into comics way back in 1934.
-So it is fitting they would produce this iconic cover near the end of the Golden Age and Famous Funnies’ run.
-The cover is packed with: an unusual comic code seal almost hidden by its star shape, a former pulp character from the late 20’s Buck Rogers, and art by one of fantasy’s greatest artists of all time!
-Frank Frazetta’s work did grace the covers of my Conan novels and Molly Hatchet album after all.
+Famous Funnies holds a significant place in comic book history, often credited with pioneering the genre by reprinting newspaper strips as comics as early as 1934.
+Thus, it’s fitting that they produced such an iconic cover near the end of the Golden Age and their own run.
+The cover itself is a treasure trove, featuring an unusual comic code seal subtly tucked within its star shape, the inclusion of the former pulp character from the late 20s, Buck Rogers, and art by one of the greatest fantasy artists of all time – Frank Frazetta, whose work adorned not only Conan novels but also Molly Hatchet albums.

-Not getting enough of my Famous Funnies/Frazetta fix, I also snagged a copy of #214* (November 1954).
-This unusual cover expands the boundaries between comicbook cover and pure science fiction artwork.
-The way the planet swallows up the space travels conveys a feeling of loneliness and helplessness within the vastness of the universe.
-Toss in the unlucky happenstance of picking up a gun toting alien hitchhiker and one gets a real sense for Buck Rogers and Wilma’s plight – all without a single word.
+Not content with just one dose of Famous Funnies/Frazetta brilliance, I also managed to acquire a copy of #214* (November 1954).
+This particular cover transcends the boundaries between comic book cover and pure science fiction artwork.
+The depiction of a planet ominously swallowing up space travelers evokes a profound sense of loneliness and helplessness within the vastness of the universe.
+Add to that the unfortunate encounter with a gun-toting alien hitchhiker, and one can truly empathize with Buck Rogers and Wilma’s perilous situation – all conveyed without uttering a single word.

 * Sold copy